samanthahsu/NewCatalystree/README.md

 # ChangeLog

+**5/21/2018**
+- Files in "Catalystree" folder updated.
+Splash screen, Sign up, and Log in now working properly.
+TODO: Creation of HomeActivity which holds pretty much all of the app with bottom buttons.
+Also figure out how to make the map and EVERYTHING.

 **5/20/2018**
 - "Catalystree" folder added along with working Sign In fragment (it connects to Firebase Authentication, yay!)
 TODO: Log In fragment, and auto login.